UdayLab/PAMI/docs/transactionalDatabase.md

 # Theoretical representation of a transactional database

 A transactional database is a collection of transactions.
 Every transaction constitutes of a transaction-identifier (TID) and a set of items.
-The format of a transaction is as follows:

-         tid : items

 A sample transactional database generated from the set of items, I={a,b,c,d,e,f}, is shown in below table:

   TID |  Transactions
      --- | -----